-To contain the demands on the Paramedic Service and contribute to maintaining a healthy community a top priority for the Paramedic staff is to continue exploring various diversion and alternative care strategies beyond facilitating a trip to a hospital emergency department.
-The partners in this review include the LHINS, the Community Care Access Centre, Community Services, Public Health and the Hamilton Police Services.
+To contain the emerging demands and to contribute to maintaining a healthy community the Paramedic Service continues to explore diversion and alternative care strategies while we maintain our emergency response transport medicine functions.
+The partners in this broader review include the LHINS, the Community Care Access Centre, Community Services, Public Health and the Hamilton Police Services.
 In recent months the Paramedic Chief-Director and the City Manager have been meeting with senior hospital officials on a regular basis and based on that work it is anticipated that a number of pilot interventions to assist with reducing ambulance offload will be implemented in the months ahead.

+Appendix A

+Appendix B

-Appendix A Appendix B Appendix C
+Appendix C